VividerAphid/ArisUltimatePlanner/README.md

 # ArisUltimatePlanner
-A planning app for meals etc.
+An app designed primarily for planning things such as meals and other projects.

+See plans.txt for roadmap of planned features